Building a Custom OS Template for Linux

 • Install spice-vdagent, using your package manager in linux

-7. Install the qemu-guest-agent, again via your package manager—that's the easiest route.
+7. Install qemu-guest-agent, again best done via your package manager.

 9. Configure X11VNC

-• Run the following to enable X11VNC to start automatically after a reboot:
+• Execute the command below to have X11VNC start automatically after a reboot:

 cat > /etc/xdg/autostart/x11vnc.desktop <<EOF